Please send us an update with your current employment, research, and travels by contacting Ashley Ray at email@example.com

 Theresa Huntsman received her Ph.D. in Art HIstory and Archaeology from Washington University in Saint Louis in 2014.
 She is now the Publications Data Manager for the Sardis Expedition, Harvard Art Museums.

-Monica Friel is Director of Exhibitions at Pace Wildenstein Gallery in New York City.
+Monica Friel is the Director at SOCO Gallery in Charlotte, NC.

 Joe Fox is a water resources engineer in Minneapolis, MN.